Alberto Sadde

 Conclusion

 If you are a macOS user, Raycast is a must-have.
-It’s a really powerful and customizable tool that will save you a lot of time and make you more productive.
-Plus, it’s free, so there’s no reason not to give it a try.
+It's a powerful, customizable tool that will save you a lot of time and make you more productive.
+The free tier alone makes it worth trying, and if you want AI superpowers, the Pro plan delivers.